Your source for Alaska cannabis

 Alaska legalized marijuana for medical use during the 1998 election.
 The law allows individuals with qualifying debilitating diseases to receive medical marijuana recommendations from certified physicians.
 As long as they are registered within the state system, patients can legally possess, use, and cultivate limited amounts of marijuana.
 The law did not provide any way for medical dispensaries to be licensed or operate legally.

 Recreational marijuana was passed by Ballot Measure 2 in November of 2014.

 In December of 2016, the state had less than ten dispensaries open, with the first legal sale of marijuana from a dispensary occurring in October of 2016.
 The state does not limit the amount of licensed marijuana-related businesses in the state.
 Instead, local governments may set limits or ban the industry altogether.

-Are they medical or recreational dispensaries?Since medical dispensaries were never licensed or opened, only recreational dispensaries exist.
-Right now, it does not appear that Alaska is implementing separate tax or regulatory structures for medical and recreational marijuana.
+Medical dispensaries in Alaska were never properly licensed by state regulators.
+As a result, only recreational dispensaries exist.
+Alaska has not implemented separate tax or regulatory structures for medical and recreational marijuana.

 When Alaskan lawmakers clarified the definition of “in public” regarding marijuana consumption, they worded it to exclude facilities with endorsements for on-premises consumption.
 In February 2017, the social cannabis clubs seemed to have a falling out with industry regulators.
 To clarify what “in public” means in regard to marijuana, Alaska Lieutenant Governor Bryon Mallott filed an emergency regulation that would define the word:

 - Public transportation centers, such as a bus station or airport